Motor Setup

 Set

-EN controllers expect some form of pedal input per legislation.
+EN controllers require pedal input when motor is driven, per legislation.

 The motor spins in the wrong direction